spacetelescope/jwst_reffiles/docs/configuration_files.rst

 Reference Files for SSB
 -----------------------

+NOT YET IMPLEMENTED.
 In this section, list the types of reference files to use in the calls to the calibration pipeline.
 Options are **CRDS**, **SELF**, or a file pattern.
 If **CRDS** is used, then the appropriate reference files will be selected from the Calibration Reference Data System (`CRDS <https://jwst-pipeline.readthedocs.io/en/stable/jwst/introduction.html#crds>`_).
 This system contains only officially delivered reference files.

 If **SELF** is used, then calls to the calibration pipeline will use reference files generated from the current run of *jwst_reffiles*.
 Note that in this case, running *jwst_reffiles* becomes an iterative process.
 For example, run once to produce a superbias reference file.
 Then run again to use this superbias reference file to calibrate inputs when creating dark current reference files.